jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - 4.1.16 Software defined networks (SDN), (e.g., application programming interface (API), Software-Defined Wide Area Network, network functions virtualization)
   - Software Defined Networks (SDN): provide abstraction from the underlying physical network to enable rapid reconfiguration with centralized control; allows creation of multiple virtual networks on top of a single physical network; SDN is fundamental to cloud networks
     - an SDN is effectively network virtualization, separating the infrastructure layer (aka the data or forwarding plane) hardware and hardware-based settings, from the control layer - network services of data transmission management
-    - in a traditional network, each network device will have it's own control plane and data plane built into it, so each switch is making its own decisions on where to move packets
+    - in a traditional network, each network device will have its own control plane and data plane built into it, so each switch is making its own decisions on where to move packets
     - in an SDN the control plane is centralized; you may still have multiple network devices on the network and still responsible for moving packets, but the control plane, the intelligence, is centralized making it much easier to configure/re-configure the network
       - **control plane**: functions and processes which determine paths; receives instructions and sends them to the network; uses protocols to decide where to send traffic
       - **data plane**: functions and processes that forward packets based on the direction of the control plane; includes rules that decide whether traffic will be forwarded